CALL US NOW: 0207-700-2354

 The smell of the midnight sun over water

-However, as befits the very good businesswoman that Chanel was, her perfume wasn’t discovered as part of an ancient and noble secret recipe, nor did she concoct it in a fit of weeping.
+However, as befits the very good businesswoman that Chanel was, her Chanel No 5 perfume wasn’t discovered as part of an ancient and noble secret recipe, nor did she concoct it in a fit of weeping.
 Although she never admitted it, in fact she didn’t concoct it at all.
 It was made for her by professional “nose”, Ernest Beaux.

 He was a pilot during WW1 and explained that as he flew over the lakes and rivers of the Arctic Circle in the midnight sun, they “exuded a perfume of extreme freshness”.
 Luckily, he was not only a pilot but came from a long line of perfumiers, and was eventually able to recreate this fresh scent, combining it with a bouquet of flowers.

-The scent was radical and modern, both with its artificiality and combination of scents, where most popular scents until then had been just one note – rose, for example, or lavender.
+The Chanel No 5 scent was radical and modern, both with its artificiality and combination of scents, where most popular scents until then had been just one note – rose, for example, or lavender.
 (This is why the formula couldn’t possibly have been 50 years old, as in Misia Sert’s account – they did not know how to make synthetic fragrances in the mid 19th Century, nor would they have liked them even if they could).
 Chanel described the perfume as “A bouquet of abstract flowers”.

 DISCOVER MORE 20TH CENTURY FASHION FOR FREE